Mahane Yehuda (neighborhood): Residents

 The first homeowners were upper middle class.
-They included the Sephardi Rishon Letzion of Jerusalem, Hakham Raphael Meir Panigel, Rabbi Eliyahu Navon and his son Joseph Navon, Shalom Konstrum, Israel Dov Frumkin, and Ephraim Cohen (principal of the Lemel School).
+They included the Sephardi Rishon LeZion of Jerusalem, Hakham Raphael Meir Panigel, Rabbi Eliyahu Navon and his son Joseph Navon, Shalom Konstrum, Israel Dov Frumkin, and Ephraim Cohen (principal of the Lämel School, often misspelled 'Lemel School').

 Beginning in the late 1920s the neighborhood began attracting working-class Jewish immigrants from Kurdistan, Baghdad, and Aleppo.
 The lower-middle-class and poor Baghdadi immigrants continued there to speak the Judeo-Arabic vernacular, eat traditional cuisine, and retain the traditional ways of arranging marriages.

 A census conducted in 1916 by the office of the Histadrut recorded 152 families comprising 512 individuals in Mahane Yehuda.
 A 1938 Jerusalem census noted 600 persons living in Mahane Yehuda, including both Ashkenazi and Sephardi Jews.

 Religious institutions

 Synagogues

 Mahane Yehuda is home to eight synagogues.
 These include the landmark Zoharei Chama Synagogue ("Sundial Building"), which is open for prayer services throughout the day.
 The three-story stone building with a wooden attic (originally there was also a fifth-floor gallery) was constructed atop a Mahane Yehuda apartment purchased by Shmuel Levy in the early 1900s; the building was originally designed as a hostel for 50 guests with the synagogue on the third floor.

 The Silvera synagogue and beth midrash, posthumously named Zechut Aharon, was established by Señor Aharon Silvera (d.
 1925) of Aleppo on the upper floor of his two-story apartment in Mahane Yehuda.
 The Degel Reuven Synagogue, also on a second floor, was founded in 1893 for Mizrahi Jews.